ibm-cloud-docs/event-notifications/en-integrations.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Integrating with other {{site.data.keyword.cloud_notm}} services
+# Integrating {{site.data.keyword.en_short}} with other {{site.data.keyword.cloud_notm}} services
 {: #en-integrations}

 Integrations in {{site.data.keyword.en_short}} represent list of other {{site.data.keyword.cloud_notm}} services that are connected to your {{site.data.keyword.en_short}} instance.
 You can encrypt the data that you store in {{site.data.keyword.cloud_notm}} databases by using encryption keys that you can control.
 For more information, see [Integrating with a Key management service](#en-int-key-management).
 You can also collect failed events and take appropriate action.
-For more information, see [Collect failed events](/docs/event-notifications?topic=event-notifications-en-cfe-integrations).
+For more information, see [Collecting failed events](/docs/event-notifications?topic=event-notifications-en-cfe-integrations).
 {: shortdesc}

 ## Integrating with a Key management service